look4pritam/AI-Applications/Problems/README.md

 # Project

+- Solve one problem from Large Language Models
-- Solve only one problem from each topic.
+- Solve one problem from Vision Language Models
 - Each problem - 10 marks
 - Total - 20 marks
 - 1 bonus point each for simple and compact prompts